ericvpineda/sudoku_react/README.md

 Thoughts
 - Should the grid be reset if change mode to the current mode?
 - Get hint on selected cell?
+- Why does board get created prior to first call to randomGrid?

 Solved:
 - how to select cells with background color